How to Prepare 1099-MISC Forms—Step by Step

 The information for this form comes from your business records for non-employee payments for each person or business you pay for services.
 You might be paying these individuals under "Professional Fees" or "Other Payments."
 Be sure to keep track of these payments by vendor so you can run a list at the end of the year.

 Who Should Receive a 1099-MISC Form?

 To determine if a specific person or business entity should receive a 1099-MISC form, read this article about who should receive a 1099-MISC form.
-If the person is eligible to receive this form, then determine if you paid this person $600 or more in the calendar year.
-Check with your tax professional if you're still in doubt.
+If the person is eligible to receive this form, determine if you paid this person $600 or more in the calendar year.
+Check with your tax professional if you are still in doubt.